cloudverve/plesk-terminal-icon-ext/README.md

 - [Docker extension](https://www.plesk.com/extensions/docker/)
 - A Shell in a Box instance

-**Note:** While Docker is not required (you can install Shell in a Box locally or on a remote server), the [instructions](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki) related to this extension describe how to use it with a Shell in a Box docker instance.
+**Note:** While Docker is not required (you can install Shell in a Box locally or on a remote server), the [instructions](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki) related to this extension describe how to use it with a Shell in a Box Docker instance.

 ## Installation